rchauderlot/guitar-circuits/README.md

 All of the circuits in this repo are made using the freeware version of the [EAGLE CAD software](http://www.cadsoftusa.com/), which is cross-platform and has no cost for a hobbyist use.
 You could download it from the [EAGLE download page](http://www.cadsoftusa.com/download-eagle/)

 To configure EAGLE I just add the paths of where the repo is cloned to the project and libraries directories in the *Options* > *Directories* menu.
-Remember that directories are   colon separated (:).
+Remember, directories are colon separated in EAGLE.
 A configuration sample is (it is my current configuration ;-) ):

 Libraries:
 <pre><code>